K4LCIFER/gnome-app_grid-cleaner/README.md

 - `whitelist`
   - Commands pertaining to the management of the whitelist.
   - `--add`, `-a`
     - Add an entry to the whitelist.
+If the whitelist doesn't exist, then it will be created.
   - `--remove`, `-r`
     - Remove an entry from the whitelist.
   - `--list`, `-l`